LilianToo/NLP-Sentiment-Analysis-Project/README.md

 8. Visualization.

 # Data Preparation
-This step involves handling the missing values,cleaning the text through lowercasing, removing punctuation, and stopwords to reduce noise and standardize the text for better vectorization.
+This step involves handling missing values,cleaning the text through lowercasing, removing punctuation, and stopwords to reduce noise and standardize the text for better vectorization.
 The cleaned text is then tokenized and lemmatized to reduce vocabulary size by converting words to their base forms.

 The encoded target labels converted categorical emotion labels into numerical format for modeling.